canjs/can-derive/README.md

 Any changes to `sourceList` will automatically update the derived `completed` list in O(log n) time.
 This avoids the standard O(n) times done everywhere else.

+It does this by:

+- keeping `completed` in a RBTree.
+- listening to when any items are added or removed from the source list.
+- listening to when the predicate function value changes for any item.